A Travel Update from our director, Dr. Antoinette Mensah: PLEASE READ

 Credit card payments* can be made online by clicking here or call 414-758-2281 to make a credit card payment by phone.

-*Please note: Credit card payments will incur a 3% fee to cover costs we are charged to process the payment (this fee does not count toward your trip cost).
+Credit card payments will incur a 3% fee to cover costs we are charged to process the payment (this fee does not count toward your trip cost).
+To facilitate online payments during this time of social distancing, we are waiving the 3% fee.

 To apply for the 2020 Pilgrimage to Ghana, please go to our online Sankofa application page.